Improvised tactical vehicles of the Provisional IRA: Improvised armoured vehicles

 The RUC had arrested him some hours before in Fermanagh, while showing cross-border roads closed by the British Army to two Swedish journalists.
-The armoured Cavallier received hits on its roof and sides.
+The armour plated Cavallier received hits on its roof and sides.
 Three constables were wounded, one of them seriously.
 One of the constables returned fire, but scored no hits.
 Pat Treanor received an injury on his hand.
 A female motorist riding on a passing-by car was also injured when her vehicle was hit by the RUC patrol car.
 The truck was driven away by the IRA unit through the lanes off the main road and abandoned before the arrival of the British Army to the scene.